 Thus, Ash sacrifices himself so that Eiji is never wounded ever again.

-Ash also requested God in the last episode to save Eiji’s life to his, and an alternative interpretation could as Ash acknowledging God responding to his prayers and accepting the cost that must be paid to make Eiji recover.
+Ash also requested God in the last episode to save Eiji’s life, and an alternative interpretation could be that Ash is acknowledging God’s response to his prayers and accepting the cost that must be paid to make Eiji recover.

 Fate and Ash’s Character

-A more popular, superficial view of the conclusion could be that Ash realizes that he will never escape his fate, so the man gives up to seek peace.
-I disagree strongly with this view.
+A more popular, superficial view of the conclusion could be that Ash realizes that he will never escape his fate, so the man gives up seeking peace.
+I disagree with this view.